 Fig. 4.
-Fuel ratio of SWT, HTC@200 °C- 45 min, and HTC@60min - 200 °C
+Fuel ratio of SWT, HTC@200°C- 45 min, and HTC@60min - 200°C.

-Furthermore, to assess HTC's technical efficiency, the enhanced energy of the solid carbon fuel product was evaluated after it was produced by the HTC method [39].
-As a result, the HTC technique was evaluated by fuel ratio, which was affected by the decreased product yield and increased heating value [40].
+Furthermore, to assess the HTC technic efficiency, the enhanced energy of the solid carbon fuel product was evaluated after it was produced by the HTC method [39].
+As a result, the HTC technic was evaluated by fuel ratio, which was affected by the decreased product yield and increased heating value [40].
 The ER achieved a maximum of 105.74 % at 200°C for 60 minutes.
-The HTC process caused this because the dehydration and decarboxylation reactions occur at higher temperatures [41].
+This was caused by the HTC process because the dehydration and decarboxylation reactions higher the temperature [41].
 According to Kambo and Dutta's observations, the SWT's ER generally decreased as the reaction temperature increased [42].
 However, after HHV enhancement, HTC@200 achieved a score of 105.21 %, whereas HTC@60 scored 105.74 %.
 Based on the findings, it can be inferred that HTC can improve the fuel characteristics of hydrochar from the SWT [35].